I haven't blogged in a while, but that's because I have been busy settling into my new (model!) home!

 Notice how I tried to use the curtain to cover up the window?
 But alas, it is nail-gunned down to the wall, so I couldn't fully free it.

-Then, I found THIS tutorial and THIS tutorial.
+THIS tutorial.
 I actually made my own template, because I wanted a wider gap in between the shapes, and I stretched it out proportionally to fit my window, so there wouldn't be any weird cut-up shapes on the edges of the window.
 This is an example of how skillful handling over design programs (thanks Art Center!) will help in random future life ways!!! :)

 As you can see, this window is HUGE.
 It's the length of the bathtub, so even ordering shades/blinds would have to be custom fit because of the odd size.
 Needless to say, this took a VERY, very long time to complete.
 But, the best part is, it turned out really cheap - thanks to one jumbo roll of Contact Paper.